 - Visit museums around the eastern fiords

 There is a great variety of interesting museums with all sorts of different emphasis.
-Petras Stone museum in Stöðvarfjörður has a great collection of colourful stones and minerals.
+Petras Stone museum in Stöðvarfjörður has a great collection of colorful stones and minerals.
 The French Museum in Fáskrúðsfjörður tells the story of French fishermen that had their base in Fáskrúðsfjörður around 1900.
 The Icelandic War Time Museum in Reyðarfjörður retells the story of the British occupation in Reyðarfjörður during World War II and its effects on the community.
-In The East Iceland Maritime Museum in Eskifjörður you can look into the life of Icelandic sailors over the decades.
+In The East Iceland Maritime Museum in Eskifjörður, you can look into the life of Icelandic sailors over the decades.
 The Museum House in Neskaupsstaður houses three museums.
 There is a collection of the natural world, an art collection and also a maritime and smithy collection.
-In Langabúð in Djúpivogur there is a collection about an Icelandic sculptor.
+In Langabúð in Djúpivogur, there is a collection about an Icelandic sculptor.
 Breiðdalssetur in Breiðdalsvík is a research center for linguistic, geological and historical research.
 It also houses a museum on geologist George Walker and linguist Stefán Einarsson as well as other rotating exhibitions.
 In Burstafell in Vopnafjörður you can see how Icelanders used to live from the beginning of the 18th century to the mid-20th century.
-In The East Iceland Heritage Museum in Egilsstaðir you can find a variety of exhibitions on Icelandic Culture and the Reindeer.
+In The East Iceland Heritage Museum in Egilsstaðir, you can find a variety of exhibitions on Icelandic Culture and the Reindeer.
 And last but not least in the Technical Museum of East Iceland in Seyðisfjörður you can look into the technical and mechanical advances of the late 19th century and early 20th century.